-The Northern Colleges Collaboration is a partnership between northern Ontario’s six public colleges – Boréal, Cambrian, Canadore, Confederation, Northern and Sault – to increase student access and flexibility through common program curriculums and course outlines that meet Ministry of Advanced Education and Skills Development (MAESD) guidelines.
+The Northern Colleges Collaboration is a partnership between northern Ontario’s six public colleges – Boréal, Cambrian, Canadore, Confederation, Northern and Sault – to increase student access and flexibility through common program curriculums and course outlines that meet Ministry of Training, Colleges and Universities (MTCU) guidelines.

 How Northern Colleges Collaboration Programs Work

 For the January 2017 intake, your classes include professors and students from other partner colleges, brought together in a virtual classroom.
 All students will join classes through web-conferencing software using a computer, laptop or mobile device with a headset or earbuds with a microphone.
 Classes will be delivered at scheduled times (synchronous delivery) and will be recorded for later review.
 To allow for flexibility, students may join classes at the college or anywhere you have connectivity.
 Students will have access to all college services at the college where they register.

 Collaborative programming provides a common curriculum and a single course outline for each course in your program at all six northern colleges.
 You’ll learn the same material, no matter which of the six colleges you’re attending.

 The process for applying to Northern Collaboration Programs is the same as for any program.